September 22, 2011

 Under the EIA formula, each district receives funding equal to its EIA per-pupil funding rate multiplied by its EIA eligible pupil count.
-Each LEA’s 2011–12 per-pupil rate is shown in Column W of the 2010–11 EIA Entitlement data Web site at: http://www.cde.ca.gov/fg/fo/r14/documents/eia10ent.xls.
+Each LEA’s 2011–12 per-pupil rate is shown in Column W of the Schedule of 2010–11 EIA Entitlement Data available at: http://www.cde.ca.gov/fg/fo/r14/documents/eia10ent.xls.
 There has been no cost-of-living-adjustment increase to each LEA’s Rate per EIA Eligible Pupil.
 The EIA Eligible Pupil count for each LEA is the sum of the following:

 There is no restriction on the amount of EIA funds that may be carried over from year to year.
 For standardized account code structure (SACS) coding, use Resource Code 7090, Economic Impact Aid (EIA), or Resource Code 7091, Economic Impact Aid: Limited English Proficiency (LEP), and Revenue Object Code 8311, Other State